Danny and the Dinosaur

 Danny and the Dinosaur is a children's picture book by Syd Hoff, first published by Harper & Brothers in 1958.
-It has sold over ten million copies and has been translated into a dozen languages.
-The book inspired six other sequels by Syd Hoff.
+The story follows a boy named Danny and his city adventures with a living dinosaur from a museum.
 Danny and the Dinosaur is designated as an I Can Read!
 Book.

 The idea for Danny and the Dinosaur came when Hoff began drawing for one of his daughters, who, at the time, was going through a physical therapy.

-The story spawned an animated short in 1990 by Weston Woods.
+It has sold over ten million copies and has been translated into a dozen languages.
+The book spawned thirteen sequels as well as an animated short in 1990 by Weston Woods Studios.